SI KC01110.510 Shared Ownership

 A. Joint Tenancy or Tenancy in Common

 An entire property, jointly owned, cannot be sold without the consent of all owners.
 However, under the State laws of Iowa, Kansas, Missouri, and Nebraska, an individual who owns real property as a joint tenant or tenant-in-common, can legally sell his or her ownership interest in a property without the consent of the other owner(s).
 Therefore, the wishes of other owners do not constitute a legally binding impediment to the disposal of their interest in the resource.
 In these situations, the equity value of the property is divided by the number of owners in proportion to their ownership interest.
 That amount is considered a countable resource to the co-owner.
-For "home property" see number 3 below.
+For "home property" see section C below.

 If the deed provides a restriction on disposition, send a copy of the deed to the SSI policy staff in the Regional Office, RSI/SSI Team, for possible referral to the Office of General Counsel for an opinion on the validity of such restriction.